SiddheshJajurley/fake-news-detector/README.md

 We used the [Fake and Real News Dataset](https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset).
 Please download it manually and place it in the `dataset/` folder.

+## Project Structure
+.

+├── app.py                  # Streamlit web app

+├── fake_news_model.pkl     # (Generated) Saved ML model

+├── tfidf_vectorizer.pkl    # (Generated) Saved TF-IDF vectorizer

+├── requirements.txt        # Python dependencies

+├── README.md               # Project documentation

+└── notebook.ipynb          # Jupyter Notebook with model training

+### 🔄 Note:
+Due to file size restrictions on GitHub, the dataset and .pkl files are not included in this repository.

+### 📥 Dataset:
+Download the dataset manually from Fake and Real News Dataset and place it in the correct path as specified in the notebook.

+### 🛠️ Model files:
+After running the notebook (notebook.ipynb), the following files will be automatically generated:

+fake_news_model.pkl (the trained machine learning model)

+tfidf_vectorizer.pkl (the saved TF-IDF vectorizer)

+You need these files to run the Streamlit app (app.py).

 ## 🚀 Features
 ✅ Binary text classification (Fake vs. Real news)